 If you recently lost a loved one in a preventable accident, you or another surviving family member may be eligible to file a wrongful death claim or lawsuit on behalf of your late loved one.
 Coping with grief while starting a legal procedure may not sound ideal—and can be emotionally taxing—but you do not need to go through this process alone.
 A Dublin, OH, wrongful death lawyer from Bressman Law can help you build your case.

-You do not need to go through this process alone.
 At Bressman Law, we help the families of accident victims acquire the resources they need to move forward after a devastating fatality.
-Call a wrongful death lawyer in Dublin, OH today: 877-707-1385.
+We understand that your mind may be more focused on personal matters, which is why we want to step in and handle your legal matters for you.

-For a free legal consultation with a wrongful death lawyer serving Dublin, call (614) 538-1116
+For a free legal consultation with a wrongful death attorney in Dublin, call (614) 538-1116

 Simply being related to the deceased is not enough to recover damages in a wrongful death claim.
 In order to be eligible for compensation, family members named in the suit must have suffered a compensable loss.

-First, we will need to establish that the actions of the defendant were wholly or partially responsible for your loved one’s death.
-Establishing negligence will require we prove:
+First, your Dublin, OH, wrongful death lawyer will need to establish that the actions of the defendant were wholly or partially responsible for your loved one’s wrongful death.

 - Duty: The defendant owed a legal duty to the deceased.
 For example, drivers must drive safely to prevent causing undue harm to other road users.

-- Loss of decedent’s services
+- Loss of the decedent’s services

 - Loss of support (determined by potential earning capacity of the deceased)

 - Loss of prospective inheritance